SensehacK/dev-cheatsheet/ios/xcode/runtime_errors.md

 But even reverting my working changeset doesn't fix it and that led me to believe that this is not my code issue hopefully.

 Day2:
-When my teammate and I were pair programming, in that instance everything was working fine and the next commit or branch switching led to a dirty state and having commited few of changes to working branch.
-I was planning to revert them but my teammate checked out the branch and ran the same code which was commited by us and he wasn't able to get that error / runtime crash in his simulator.
+When my teammate and I were pair programming, in that instance everything was working fine and the next commit or branch switching led to a dirty state and having committed few of changes to working branch.
+I was planning to revert them but my teammate checked out the branch and ran the same code which was committed by us and he wasn't able to get that error / runtime crash in his simulator.

 Day 3:
 Again with this error.
 This time it popped up when I was passing around objects back and forth with MVVM pattern mixed with Navigation Coordinator pattern.